Camping in Houston: Best Campgrounds in Texas for Families

 565 Park Rd.
 40 West, Huntsville

-Fishing, swimming, boating, hiking, and horseback riding are just a handful of the activities you can enjoy while camping at Huntsville State Park, which is also located within Sam Houston National Forest.
+One of the best places near Houston for Texas State Park camping, Huntsville has fishing, swimming, boating, and hiking.
+This Texas State Park is also located within Sam Houston National Forest.
 The park offers 160 campsites for tent campers and RVs/trailers as well as screened shelters and shelters with amenities, so no matter what your camping preference you're sure to find a site that satisfies.
 Sites range from $15-$25 per night and shelters start at $30 per night and can go up to $60 depending on the amenities your family wants to include.

 21901 FM 762 Road, Needville